 No matter if you visit the buffet a couple of times, or enjoy something off the menu, you’ll be able to take in spectacular views of Parliament Hill from your table.

-If you’ve never enjoyed a staycation before, now’s the time to take the plunge, especially with March Break right around the corner.
-The Fairmont Chateau Laurier has a OMG Ottawa March Getaway Package that’s perfect for families.
+If you’ve never enjoyed a staycation before, there’s no better time than the present to take the plunge.
+The Fairmont Chateau Laurier routinely has offers that are perfect for families.
 Enjoy the hotel with your family, or take advantage of the free pass to one of three of Ottawa’s family friendly museums.

 Looking for a more bucket list travel opp?
 Check out my article on The Rocky Mountaineer, a once in a lifetime luxury trip for two.